-Each family is issued a CYMS key fob when they enroll in CYPs (except FCC Providers' homes).
-You must swipe your CYMS key fob when entering or leaving a facility.
-School-age children may sign themselves in and out of Child and Youth Programs if they have reached the minimum age specified in the installation's self-care policy and a parent has given permission for the child to self-release from the program.
-Parents of a child who is eligible to self-release must sign a Self-Release Form during initial enrollment and each year during annual registration.
-Parents of teens participating in the Teen Program are not required to sign a Self-Release Form as all Teen Programs must be aligned to the installation's self-care policy.
+Each family is issued a CYMS key fob when they enroll in CYPs (except CDH Providers' homes).
+You must swipe your CYMS key fob when entering or leaving a facility. child who is eligible to self-release must sign a Self-Release Form during initial enrollment and each year during annual registration.